aeon-toolkit/aeon/docs/api_reference/base.md

 clf.resume_fit(X_train, y_train)
 ```

+The interval is in minutes, and checkpoint timing is approximate.
+Periodic writes
+occur at the next algorithm-specific safe boundary after the interval has elapsed.
-The interval is in minutes.
-Writes occur after a complete batch has joined and
+For Arsenal, this is after a complete batch has joined and its results and RNG
-its results and RNG state have been committed.
+state have been committed.
+Long-running batches can therefore delay checkpoints
+beyond the requested interval.
 A successful fit also writes a
 final checkpoint.
 With `checkpoint_interval=None`, only the final automatic
 write occurs; with `checkpoint_path=None`, automatic writes are disabled.
 Manual `clf.save_checkpoint(path)` is available after fitting.
 A killed job